 Although most of the data in this report were collected through the surveys, there are a few exceptions.
-Total federal, state, and local expenditures on K-12 education in the 2017-2018 school year were calculated by NIEER based on data from the National Education Association's report, Rankings of the States 2017 and Estimates of School Statistics 2018.
+Total federal, state, and local expenditures on K-12 education in the 2019-2020 school year were calculated by NIEER based on data from the National Education Association's report, Rankings of the States 2019 and Estimates of School Statistics 2020.
 Total K-12 spending for each state includes current operating expenditures plus annual capital outlays and interest on school debt.
 This provides a more complete picture of the full cost of K-12 education than including only current operating expenditures, which underestimate the full cost.
 Our estimate of K-12 expenditures is also more comparable to total preschool spending per child because this funding generally must cover all costs, including facilities.
-Expenditure per child was calculated for each state by dividing total expenditures by the fall 2017 enrollment.
+Expenditure per child was calculated for each state by dividing total expenditures by the Fall 2019 enrollment.
 We estimated the breakdown of expenditure per child by source, based on the percentages of revenue receipts from federal, state, and local sources in each state.
-Salary information for K-12 teachers also comes from this report.

 The Administration for Children and Families (ACF) and the Office of Head Start in the U.S. Department of Health and Human Services were the sources of data on federal Head Start spending and enrollment and Head Start enrollment supported by state match.
-In addition, some data were obtained from the Education Commission of the States, Trends in Pre-K Education Funding in 2017-2018 and through the Head Start Program Information Reports (PIR) for the 2017-2018 program year.
+In addition, some data were obtained through the Head Start Program Information Reports (PIR) for the 2018-2019 program year.
+Due to the pandemic, the 2019-2020 PIR was not collected.
 Where necessary, states were asked for clarification and/or additional information regarding state supplements to Head Start.
 ACF reports the total number of Head Start slots nationally and per state.
 The number of funded Head Start slots for 3- and 4-year-olds is estimated using the age-breakdown of the cumulative enrollment information from the PIR, applied to the number of slots reported by ACF.
 Enrollment in American Indian/Alaska Native (AI/AN) Head Start programs is calculated in a similar way and included in each state's total.
-Enrollment in Migrant Seasonal Head Start spending by the funded enrollment, both provided by ACF.
+Total funding for each state includes Head Start as well as AI/AN and MSHS.
+Spending per child is calculated for each state by dividing the total Head Start spending by the funded enrollment, both provided by ACF.
 For MSHS, only total national spending and enrollment were provided by ACF and includes children birth to 5.
 To get state-specific estimates, we estimated the percent of children and funding in each state using information from the PIR.
 All data in Appendix B include AI/AN and MSHS when applicable.
 Information included in the report is specific to Head Start and does not include Early Head Start.
 Head Start data are provided in Appendix B.

-Populations of 3- and 4-year-olds in each state were obtained from the Census Bureau's datasets and are shown in Appendix C. As in the past, NIEER used estimates for the July immediately preceding the program year (e.g., July 2017 for the 2017-2018 program year) to calculate percentages of 3- and 4-year-olds enrolled in state preschool programs, federal Head Start, and special education.
+Populations of 3- and 4-year-olds in each state were obtained from the Census Bureau's datasets and are shown in Appendix C. As in the past, NIEER used estimates for the July immediately preceding the program year (e.g., July 2019 for the 2019-2020 program year) to calculate percentages of 3- and 4-year-olds enrolled in state preschool programs, federal Head Start, and special education.

-The U.S. Office of Special Education Programs provided data on special education enrollment in the Individuals with Disabilities Education Act Preschool Grants program (IDEA Section 619 of Part B) in the 2017-2018 program year.
+The U.S. Office of Special Education Programs provided data on special education enrollment in the Individuals with Disabilities Education Act Preschool Grants program (IDEA Section 619 of Part B) in the 2019-2020 program year.
 These data are provided in Appendix D.